fperakis/SwissFEL-Bernina/README.md

 ```

 See here for more info about computer cluster analysis at SwissFEL:
 https://www.psi.ch/photon-science-data-services/offline-computing-facility-for-sls-and-swissfel-data-analysis

-and here for information related to:
+and here for information related to SSH:
 https://www.psi.ch/computing/ssh